AshishBora/ashishbora.github.io/about.md

 I am interested in building theory and tools to understand and apply Machine Learning.

-Currently, I am a second year graduate student in the Computer Science Department at University of Texas, Austin.
+Currently, I am a third year graduate student in the Computer Science Department at University of Texas, Austin.

 Prior to that, I completed my undergraduate in Electrical Engineering (Hons.) with minor in Computer Science at Indian Institute of Technology Bombay.